-36 Are third-party real estate appraisals required by lenders for their underwriting of loans?
+Are third-party real estate appraisals required by lenders for their underwriting of loans?
 Are there government or industry standards for appraisals?
 Must appraisers have specific qualifications or required government or industry certifications?
 Who is required to order the appraisal?

 An appraisal report may be requested by the lender.
-Currently, as regulations for real estate appraisals are still under consideration, such activity is not regulated under Thai law.
-However, in practice, an appraiser may obtain a certificate or licence from the Securities Exchange Commission, the Bank of Thailand, the Office of Insurance Commission or other private associations (eg, the Thai Valuers Association) on a voluntary basis.
+Currently, as regulations for real estate appraisals are still under consideration, such activity is not regulated under Thai law; meanwhile, an appraisal is a profession supervised by the private associations (ie, Thai Valuer Association or Valuer Association of Thailand) through the membership system where appraisers could voluntarily register themselves and agree to comply with the appraisal standard thereof.
+However, in practice, certain transactions may require appraisers to be certified by such private associations and, in addition, to be approved by the relevant authorities such as Securities Exchange Commission, Bank of Thailand or

+Office of Insurance Commission.